AI Summary of Peer-Reviewed Research

 Research area:Media studiesMedia Studies and CommunicationCommunication

-What the study found: The study found that Facebook news card design features strongly shape how people interpret and respond to the India-Bangladesh border dispute.
-Mainstream media logos can create a false sense of trust, while sensational visuals and limited text can steer readers toward quick, emotionally driven judgments.
+The study found that Facebook news card design features strongly shaped how people interpreted the India-Bangladesh border dispute.
+Mainstream media logos could create a false sense of trust, while sensational visuals and limited text pushed audiences toward immediate, emotion-driven judgments.

 Key points

-• Facebook news card design strongly shaped interpretation of the India-Bangladesh border dispute.
+• Facebook news card design features shaped audience interpretation of the India-Bangladesh border dispute.

-• Mainstream media logos could create trust even when headlines were clickbait or selectively framed.
+• Mainstream media logos sometimes created trust even when headlines were clickbait or selectively framed.

-• Sensational visuals and minimal text encouraged immediate, emotionally driven judgments.
+• Sensational visuals and minimal text encouraged immediate, emotion-driven interpretation.

 Disclosure